Fintech Writing Samples

 We believe the digitalization of banking will create a future where Digital Hubs provide critical financial services.

 Digital Hubs are platforms with which people would interact, like Siri, Alexa, or Google Assistant.
 It is the consumer's gateway to their financial life.
 Data can be collected over time to predict the consumer's situation and economic interactions.
 This means their needs will be anticipated and, where permission has been given, acted on.

 Two or three years ago, new digital technologies and how their application could reshape banking services were primarily a topic of discussions at conferences, experiments at the Innovation Labs of bigger banks, and think pieces in financial blogs and news outlets.
 Now, they are necessary for larger banks who wish to stay competitive within the financial world.

-It’s clear these new and innovative technological advances are increasingly being adopted by digital leaders to gain market advantage in order to stay relevant.
+Digital leaders are increasingly adopting these new and innovative technological advances to gain market advantage to stay relevant.
 The market transformation towards being digital-first is well underway.

-The actions necessary to become a Digital-First Bank fall into 2 categories:
+The actions necessary to become a Digital-First Bank fall into two categories: